github-pfeifer-syscon-de/docs/Games.md

 ## Wishes

-At first i did not believe, that where you wish, but after spending primogens for not much, i realized that e.g. wishing on the statue in mondstadt ensures you getting better (at least once ???) ... (i assume this is something cultural ...)
+At first i did not believe, that where you wish matters, e.g. wishing on the statue in mondstadt or in the tavern at the bar ensures you are getting better results (i expect this to work only once).
+But on the other hand there is a strong link to promotional actions, e.g. in 2024 while the Tga (The gaming award) offered the option to vote for your game, the results from wishing where crazy (before i did suspect that people showing pictures with multiple 4-stars where playing tricks), but after getting 3 4-stars with 10 wishes myself (as F2P), not long after getting a 5-star i must admit, i was wrong.
+So if you come across random quests, while farming stuff, this is the time to wish with better results, best results where with e.g. "give me two berries" with the variation that the immediate answer is not accepted, and you have to find some new ones...
+So it works best if you have some e.g. 10 wishes ready, as the chances are not that common.

 ## Story